fable-compiler/Fable/docs/source/docs/interacting.md

 The only problem is `JSON.parse` will produce a plain JS object which won't work if you need to type test it or access the prototype members.
-When this is necessary, you can use `toJson` and `ofJson` functions in `Fable.Core.Serialize` module.
-This will save the type full name in a `__type` field so Fable will know which type to construct when deserializing:
+When this is necessary, you can use `toJson` and `ofJson` functions in `Fable.Core.JsInterop` module.
+This will save the type full name in a `$type` field so Fable will know which type to construct when deserializing:

 ```fsharp